YPares/nushellWith/README.md

 # nushellWith

-Build a nushell with a specific set of plugins.
-See the examples folder for how to use it either with regular nix flakes, or in the context of [`devenv`](http://devenv.sh).
+Build a nushell with a specific set of plugins (from either nixpkgs or built from source) and nu libraries (from source).

+See the examples folder for how to use it.
+Examples show usage with regular nix flakes and with [`devenv`](http://devenv.sh).

 ## Notes